RTÉ News (TV channel): RTÉ News rebrands

 On 9 February 2009 RTÉ News received a major revamp, with a new 'walk-around' studio, new music, titles and graphics.
-The new look also lead to the revamp of RTÉs New's Now on-screen rolling tickers.
+The new look also lead to the revamp of RTÉ News Now's on-screen rolling tickers.
 Weather forecasts form of a core of the news bulletins, like much of RTÉ's news.
-During commercial breaks a new RTÉ News Now ident is shown.
+During commercial breaks a new RTÉ News Now ident was shown.

 On 25 May 2011 RTÉ News Now revamped its on-screen identity giving viewers more detailed content.

-In late 2014, RTÉ News Now is set for another rebrand.
 On 30 November 2014 RTÉ News Now revealed its new on-air identity inline with RTÉ News rebrand in early 2014.

-In August 2020, RTÉ News Now was rebranded to RTÉ News channel with minor changes to its programming line-up.
-As part of the rebrand, the channel is complemented with a new-look app.
+In August 2020, RTÉ News Now changed its name to RTÉ News with minor changes to its programming.
+As part of the rebrand, the channel released a new-look app.

 Availability

 The channel is available nationwide as of 29 October 2010 on Saorview, Ireland's national digital terrestrial service.
 On 2 October 2012 it also launched on UPC Ireland.
 On 18 January 2016 it launched on Sky Ireland.
 The channel is available online throughout the world, without restriction.
 The service is available through a special iPhone application.
 Currently, the service is available in Windows Media Player and RealPlayer formats, and in Flash H.264 format on the Ireland-only RTÉ player.
 On 19 January 2010 RTÉ announced a new application for the iPhone and iPod Touch.

 It was announced on 19 May 2010 that RTÉ News Now would begin appearing on Transvision digital screens in the main Dublin Bus and Train stations (Heuston, Connolly, Pearse and Busaras).
 In November 2010, the service became available, free of charge, on Android smartphone customers through the app store, Android Market for use over 3G networks and wi-fi, regardless of service provider.